avid-technology/ui-toolkit-admin-app-example/README.md

 ## Running the example

 To run example you will need Avid MediaCentral | Cloud UX server.
- Connection roperties can be changed in [src/project.act](src/project.act "Project act").
+ Connection roperties can be changed in [src/project.config.json](src/project.config.json "project.config.json").
 After you change hostIp in `project.act` you can run application.
 You may also need to change REALM and VERSION in [src/app/constants.js](src/app/constants.js "Project constants")